antu99g/Foodie_react/README.md

   npm start
 ```

 ## Tech Stack

 `React` `Redux` `CSS Module` `JavaScript`

 ## Features

 - Search suggestions
-- Mark favourite dishes
+- Mark favorite dishes
 - See details of any dish
 - Search dishes by different categories
 - Search dishes from differen cuisine

 ## Usage

-You can search for your any dish and mark them as favourites.
-You can find all your favourite dishes in the favourites page linked in the navbar.
+You can search for your any dish and mark them as favorites.
+You can find all your favorite dishes in the favorites page linked in the navbar.
 You can see preparation and other details of any particular dish.

 ## API Reference

 #### API prefix

 `www.themealdb.com/api/json`

 #### Test API key (free)

 `1`

 #### Get all meal categories